-In keeping with the recommendations of its 2022 Community Health Improvement Plan (CHIP), CHNA 6 is pleased to solicit proposals from eligible nonprofit and government organizations for the following three Priority Areas:
+In keeping with the recommendations of its CHIP (revised December 2024), CHNA 6 is pleased to solicit proposals from eligible nonprofit and government organizations for the following three Priority Areas:

 1. Mental Health and Substance Use